1. Introduction

 The Meadow Accessible Campsite

-The Meadow Accessible Campsite is a calm, central base in Downtown, designed for verified accessibility customers who need step-free facilities and a supportive environment.
+The Meadow Accessible Campsite is a base close to the Downtown arena, designed for verified accessibility customers who need step-free facilities and a supportive environment.

 Facilities include: